npickens/htx/README.md

 ```

 The comment next to each node shows the key assigned to it by the compiler (passed to the `htx.node` call
-for that particular node), which is set as a property on the resulting DOM node object.
+for that particular node), which is associated with the resulting DOM node object via a WeakMap.
 Suppose
 `this.shuttleCount` is 1 on the first rendering of this template:

 ```html